-Since we did the Diet together, I could see some marked improvements in my boyfriend as well.
+Since we did the Mental Diet together, I could see some marked improvements in my boyfriend as well.
 He became consistently upbeat—full of positive expectation and optimism like never before.
 You’re-on-the-right-road signs cropped up for us both.
 Like a lovely check in the mailbox, solutions to some long-brewing problems, stellar synchronicities, stumbling upon the perfect resources—stuff like that.

 Of course, I haven’t kept up the pure positive thoughts continuously.
-That’s to be expected of a human enrolled in Earth School, is it not?
+That’s to be expected of a human immersed in the Earth Game, is it not?
 Emmet Fox was pretty hardcore about it though, insisting that the entire program come to a grinding halt should a blunder occur.
 But how do you define falling off the wagon?
 Fox clearly concedes that you will experience an abundance of negative thoughts throughout the week.
 But the idea is to not entertain them.
 Do NOT serve them tea and cookies, and whatever you do, do NOT give them the old soft shoe. 🙂

 I’ve never been one to blindly follow rules, so I made the program my own, combining Fox’s ideas with Abraham-Hicks tenets and other stuff I’ve poured into my truth-bucket.
 Emmet, who died in 1951, was part of that old guard of New Thinkers that included Napoleon Hill—innovative for their day, you betcha, but perhaps best viewed through a modern-day personalized lens of practicality.
 I believe in spiritual evolution, so the wisdom of yesteryear is only partially useful for life in the Now.
-(But then, so is the wisdom of today.)
+(But then… so is the wisdom of today!)